meis/ws-mud/README.md

 Then, you can start playing going to http://localhost:3000/player/your_name (Next comming...login screen!).

-If you don't know what to do..try to type 'help'.
+If you don't know what to do... try to type 'help'.

 ##IS MULTIPLAYER